-- According to the regulation issued by the Ministry of Foreign Affairs of Thailand, the Royal Thai Consulate is not authorized to legalize the signature of a foreigner directly.
+According to the regulation issued by the Ministry of Foreign Affairs of Thailand, the Royal Thai Consulate is not authorised to legalise the signature of a foreigner directly.

-- Original power attorney document bearing the Seal and signature of DFAT officer.
+Original Power of Attorney document bearing the seal and signature of DFAT officer

 LETTER OF CONSENT